 That brings you up to date for today.
 I got to go and feed the kids before they start eating from the garbage.

 WOW!
-Time fly when you work yourself senseless!
-I have not had a chance to update, either too drunk and too many renovations under way.
+Time flies when you work yourself senseless!
+I have not had a chance to update, either too tipsy and too many renovations under way.

 At the Wine Festival, we got there in time for the parade, walked straight up to the town square where a huge church has been for hundreds of years with a statue of some famous dead guy, I did not catch his name.
 Little vendors sold Hungarian relics, home grown paprika and wood carved toys.
 Then on the main drag down to the city park, were stalls selling their homemade wine and Palinka.

-Palinka is the Hungarian version of FiFinnishodka.
+Palinka is the Hungarian version of Finnish vodka.
 Comes in different flavors, like meggy (sour cherry), plum, apricot, gooseberry, honey and strawberry.
 It is not sweet and the burn is what relieves its flavor.
 It is good stuff.
 My cousin Peter poured the drink down our throats and treated us to one of my best adventures is Hungary to date.
-Thank god mom and my Aunt Ili were there to help us stagger home and not loose the kids.
+Thank god mom and my Aunt Ili were there to help us stagger home and not lose the kids.

 We must have lost mom and Ili in the 10 thousand other drunken people at least 5 times.
-It is a miracle I did not loloselfonz or the children.
+It is a miracle I did not lose Alfonz or the children.

 Drunken generosity got the kids some fun too.
 Horseback riding, horse drawn carriage rides, snake charmers, fried bread called Langos, oven baked breads, bumper cars, trampoline jumping, huge slides, roller coaster and that is just what I remember.